qiita-spots/qiita/qiita_pet/support_files/doc/source/gettingstartedguide/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to submit your data to EBI, certain fields are required in your preparation information file.
-You can download a spread sheet containing these required fields on the  the `Knight Lab website <https://knightlab.ucsd.edu/wordpress/?page_id=478>`__ under "Prep Template".
+You can download a spread sheet containing these required fields on the `Knight Lab website <https://knightlab.ucsd.edu/wordpress/?page_id=478>`__ under "Prep Template".

 For all valid values for instrument_model per platform, view the values in the table below: